Compute

 • Shared Images: images shared by others through SWR

-Select the image version and set the container name and CPU and memory specifications (the minimum configuration of a single container is 0.25 vCPUs and 0.2 GiB).
+Select the image version and set the container name, vCPU, and memory.
 You can also enable the collection of standard output files.
 If you enable file collection, you will be billed for the log storage space you use.

 AOM provides each account with 500-MB log storage space for free each month.
 You will be billed for any extra space you use on a pay-per-use basis.
 For details, see Product Pricing Details.